Leptonema illini

 Leptonema illini is a species of bacteria.
-It belongs to the spirochetes and it is the only species of the genus Leptonema.
+It belongs to the spirochaetes and it is the only species of the genus Leptonema.
 It can be found in water and soil media.

 Characteristics

 Leptonema are Gram-negative bacteria, very thin, helical bacteria of about 0.1-0.2 μm in diameter and 13 to 21 μm. length.
 They are usually unicellular, but can also be seen as short chains in growing cultures.